At 35, Zac Efron Proves He’s More Than Just a Disney Heartthrob

 Disclosure / Disney

-Despite Hugh Jackman being the big star of the long, Zac Efron shows his talent alongside Zendaya and proves that the experience with musicals was not that bad for his career.
+Despite Hugh Jackman being the big star of the feature, Zac Efron shows his talent alongside Zendaya and proves that the experience with musicals was not so bad for his career.

 The Greatest Showman is available to Disney+ subscribers.